-AppZapper 2 review
+AppZapper 2 full review

 Because we review two squillion new Mac applications each month, we’re probably more excited about tools that help you remove programs than most.
 Without them, our Macs would be clogged up with half-removed apps, orphan *.plist files and weird Automator code.
 And, even worse, pointless menu items that appear when your Mac starts.
 Who needs those?
 Who?